Capstone Course – GESH4010 Work and Productive Life

 (2) be equipped with concepts and methods for critical reflections, especially on issues related to their career and to leading a productive life.

 Thus our goal to bridge students between formal university education and work-life can be achieved.

 The Capstone Course consists of two parts

-The course regularly consists of two discussion modules.
-Students are organized in groups to participate in two discussion modules, each of which covers three weeks.
-They are expected to complete their reading and suggested preparatory work before class.
-Each student then needs submit one short piece of individual writing.
+Students are expected to complete their readings and suggested preparatory work before class.
+Each student then needs to submit one short piece of individual writing.

 Group Final Presentation

-All students, including regular students and students who have applied for Self-organised Discussion Scheme, are required to conduct a group final presentation (GFP) to consolidate their learning experiences of the course, make critical reflections on the meaning of work and life, and share their reflections with their fellow students.
-Each FP group normally consists of five to seven students.
+All students, are required to conduct a group final presentation (GFP) to consolidate their learning experiences of the course, make critical reflections on the meaning of work and life, and share their reflections with their fellow students.
+Each GFP group normally consists of five to seven students.